schollz/find3/doc/passive_tracking.md

 ### Custom scan times

-In the above the `scantime` was set to 40 seconds.
-The 40 seconds is suggested because the default window for scanning in the server for collecting fingerprints from passive scanners is 90 seconds (> twice the default scantime).
-If you want, you can change the the `scantime` on the scanning computers (`-scantime X`) but if you do, you need to change the time window on the server for collecting data to at least twice the value.
-For instance, if you set the scantime on the scanning computers to 10 seconds, you should change the server window to about 25 seconds.
+Each scanning computer submits the data point for one device.
+The server synchronizes all the scanning computers by waiting a specified amount of time (the time window) for collecting the data point for each device.
+This time window is 90 seconds by default which is enough time to guarantee that the server will hear from every scanning computer (that have a scan time of 40 seconds).
+You can change these parameters.

+To change the scantime on a scanning computer just use the flag `-scantime`.

+To change the window to `X` seconds, use:

 ```
 $ http POST https://cloud.internalpositioning.com/api/v1/settings/passive \
-    family=FAMILY window:=25
+    family=FAMILY window:=X
 ```

+Make sure to change the time window on the server for collecting data to at least twice the scan time of a scanning computer.
+For instance, if you set the scantime on the scanning computers to 10 seconds, you should change the server window to about 25 seconds.

 ### Minimum passive scan points